SARANGIVenkateshwarlu/SARANGIVenkateshwarlu/README.md

 **PhD in Physics · Data Scientist · ML/AI Engineer · Researcher (CityU Hong Kong)**

-Resilient, disciplined, and always curious—passionate about deep learning and constantly exploring new challenges in ML and AI, quantitative research, and computer vision.
+Resilient, disciplined, and always curious passionate about deep learning and constantly exploring new challenges in ML and AI, quantitative research, and computer vision.
 Building end-to-end ML systems from data pipelines to production-ready models.
 ***

 ## 🔭 What I Work On